MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/reduced-motion-simulation.md

 ## See also

-* [Check that the page is usable with UI animation turned off](test-reduced-ui-motion.md) - A walkthrough using a demo page, with explanations.
+* [Verify that the page is usable with UI animation turned off](test-reduced-ui-motion.md) - A walkthrough using a demo page, with explanations.

 <!-- links -->